Together they bring a wealth of expertise to offer you a comprehensive range of ecological services from our offices in The Cotswolds and South Wales.

 He is currently working towards his protected species licence for bats.

-Maggie is responsible for the financial and administrative duties for the Company, as well as managing the office, website and host of other vitally important tasks.
-She has a strong background in HR and involved with staff recruitment and moral!
-Away from work, Maggie also works part-time as a trainee gardener.
+Maggie has a strong background in administration and HR and is responsible for the financial and administrative side of the Company, as well as managing the office, website and host of other vitally important tasks such as making the tea!

 Peter studied Ecological Consultancy at Newcastle University, graduating with a 2:1 Honours degree in 2016.
 He has field experience gained through both academic and professional training.
 Competent in surveying a range of protected species including reptiles, bats, Great Crested Newt, and Dormice.